FernandoBade/stardewOS/README.md

 This project is a study about UX/UI design and a test to my recently knowledge about HTML, CSS and Javascript.

-I've learned a lot of new tricks adding details to the interface, like music system and draging feature on widows.
+I've learned a lot of new tricks adding details to the interface, like music system and draging feature on windows.

 The Stardew Valley theme is an humble tribute to a game that make so many people happy every day and easily became one of my favorite games.